thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="pe-perpetual-pachage-aim-for" data-title="What is the Perpetual package aim for?">
                         <div class="container">
-                            <p>The Perpetual license package includes one license key (activation code) in scope of a license.
-This package permits the deployment of one ThingsBoard Prpfessional Edition server.</p>
+                            <p>The Perpetual License Package includes a single license key (activation code) for one licensed deployment.
+This license allows the deployment of a single instance of ThingsBoard Professional Edition, whether as a standalone server, a Docker container, or another supported environment.</p>
                         </div>
                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="pe-perpetual-kit-scope" data-title="What is within the scope of a Perpetual Kit package?">
                         <div class="container">
                             <p>The Perpetual Kit is a perpetual license package that includes two license keys (activation codes) in scope of a license.
-This package permits the deployment of one production server and one development server.
+This package permits the deployment of one production instance and one development instance.
 No programmatic limits by entities for both servers.</p>
                         </div>
                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="pe-perpetual-dev-instance" data-title="Can I purchase a Development Instance separately?">